Wala-Alnozmai/SVD-Benchmark/README.md

 This repository contains the **SVD-Benchmark** dataset and evaluation framework from our paper:

-**"Benchmarking Large Language Models for Java Software Vulnerability Detection"**
+**"A CWE-Aware Benchmark and Comparative Evaluation of LLMs for Java Software Vulnerability Detection"**

 ## 🗃️ Dataset Overview